 The Family Care Curriculum (FCC) is a train-the-trainer model parenting program.
 The program's goal is to train professionals and clinicians to help parents become more receptive, sensitive and responsive to their children’s developmental, emotional, and cultural needs — even in the midst of experiencing homelessness or other stressors.

 FCC combines the best practices of attachment and trauma theory with the principles and self-care of Effective Black Parenting, the country's first culturally-adapted, skill-building program for parents of African-American children.
-Karen Hudson, MSW, LSW, program leader of the Homeless Health Initiative, and Sandy Sheller, MA, ATR-BC, LPC, clinical director of independent projects for the Salvation Army, created FCC for lay professionals, social workers, case managers and clinicians.
+Karen Hudson, PhD, MSW, LSW, program leader of the Homeless Health Initiative, and Sandy Sheller, MA, ATR-BC, LPC, clinical director of independent projects for the Salvation Army, created FCC for lay professionals, social workers, case managers and clinicians.

 Rationale and goals